Have some wonderful fun with kids using these free Dr. Seuss-Inspired Grid Art Activities!

 - Thing 1 & Thing 2

 (Psst!
-Current RYHS members just need to access the Subscriber Freebies page and enter the password in your welcome email.
-Or get the instant download in the email the week of this post.)
+Current RYHS members just need to go to the VIP Resource Library and enter the password in your welcome email.)

 Have you tried grid art activities with your kids?